chainforce/cap-config/README.md

 # Hyperledger Fabric Capability Configuration
 This project demonstrate how to configure **Capability** on a Hyperledger Fabric network.
 Specifically we want to use **Capability** feature in a **System Chaincode**.

-We will use the [Simple Network](https://github.com/chainforce/native-fabric) and modifying its default capabilities.
+We will use the [Simple Network](https://github.com/chainforce/native-fabric) project and modifying its default capabilities to insert a capability for the system chaincode **example02**.

-## Create Capability
+## Create Capability Transaction
 The general instruction is provided by Fabric [Channel Update](https://hyperledger-fabric.readthedocs.io/en/latest/channel_update_tutorial.html) and [Capability Specification](https://hyperledger-fabric.readthedocs.io/en/latest/capability_requirements.html).
 It is recommended to get the existing configuration from the network; modify what you need, and submit a configuration transaction with the modified data.
 The specific steps to create and send a configuration transaction for modifying **Capability** is given below:

 1. Fetch existing config from the channel, `mych`, and store it in `config_block.pb`.
 This is a binary file containing the protobuf data of the most recent configuration block on the channel.
 Note the `FABBIN` and `FABCONF` from the [Simple Network](https://github.com/chainforce/native-fabric) project.